FrigoEU/trader.ts/README.md

 ```

 ## Project status
 Is this project finished?
-Not completely.
-I've been using it for years now on multiple commercial projects, but it probably has a lot of edge cases that I don't see anymore.
-PR's, questions and advice are very welcome!
+Not entirely.
+I've used it for years in multiple commercial projects, but it likely has edge cases I no longer notice.
+PR's, questions, and advice are very welcome!